tgc-bot/FourAcesContracts/Membership.md

 1. The Casino, in good faith, MAY hold lotteries that involve the
     following:

-    1. Each player puts in any amount they deem.
+    1. Each player places one or more bets, of any amount they deem

+    2. For each bet the player has made, they receive a set of two cards for that bet

-    2. Each player receives two cards, and five cards are placed on the table.
+    3. Three cards are placed on the table.

+    4. Players now have an option to increase the amount they have bet (up to doubling their bet) or may decrease their bet (up to halving it).

+    5. The final two cards are then placed down.

-    3. The player with the highest/winning hand wins the lottery pot.
+    6. The player with the highest/winning hand wins the lottery pot.

-    4. If multiple players have the same best 5 cards, then the lottery is split between them.
+    7. If multiple players have the same best 5 cards, then the lottery is split between them.

+    8. The Casino, prior to any winnings being given to any player(s), takes a 10% fee from the winnings.

 2. Any profits made through the Lottery SHALL be given the M.O.A.’s budget.